-- (a) Statements Regarding Relationship with Employer.
-From and following the Separation Date, the Employee shall no longer project or create a circumstance which permits others to conclude she is an employee, director, officer or other service provider of the Employer. - (b) Restrictive Covenants.
+(a) Statements Regarding Relationship with Employer.
+From and following the Separation Date, the Employee shall no longer project or create a circumstance which permits others to conclude she is an employee, director, officer or other service provider of the Employer.

+(b) Restrictive Covenants.
 Prior to entering into this Agreement, the Employee entered into the restrictive covenants (including non-solicitation, non-competition, and confidential information covenants) contained within Appendix A of the Offer Letter and

 Exhibit A of the Employee's equity award agreements (collectively, the "Restrictive Covenants").
 For the avoidance of doubt, the restrictive period of any Restrictive Covenant that contains a period of time during which it applies post-termination of employment shall commence on the Separation Date.
-The Employee hereby specifically acknowledges and affirms her commitments to the Employer and its affiliates pursuant to the Restrictive Covenants as modified by this Agreement, which are incorporated by reference into this Agreement; provided, however, that the non-competition term in Section 2 of the Restrictive Covenants and the customer restrictions in Section 3(a) of the Restrictive Covenants shall only apply from the date hereof for a period of six months.
+The Employee hereby specifically acknowledges and affirms her commitments to the Employer and its affiliates pursuant to the Restrictive Covenants as modified by this Agreement, which are incorporated by reference into this Agreement; provided, however, that the non-competition term in Section 2 of the Restrictive Covenants shall only apply from the date hereof for a period of six months.